mika-sandbox/SteamVR-Sandbox/README.md

   <img src="https://user-images.githubusercontent.com/10832834/71507116-b4318000-28c6-11ea-8532-8e13fe99a2c9.PNG" width="400px" />

+## Existing Bugs

+This project may be contain some bugs.
+You can tracked bugs in [issues](https://github.com/mika-sandbox/SteamVR-Sandbox/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Abug).

+## License

+This project is licensed under the MIT license.
+However, `Assets/Booth/Shapell` and below files are licensed separately.
+Please refer to the distributor for details.

 ## About included 3D Model

 This repository uses "Shapell" that published in CC0 as an example of a 3D model.
 You can download original 3D model from [here](https://booth.pm/ja/items/1349366).